TobyBladen/square/README.md

 to use a state management library like [NGXS](https://www.ngxs.io/).
-An NGXS state can only be mutated by dispatching predefined actions, inspired the Flux pattern.
+An NGXS state can only be mutated by dispatching predefined actions, inspired by the Flux pattern.
 While the state is still ultimately mutable, it restricts your ability to interact with the state outside of specific, explicit ways.
 It also provides great debugging tools